Vonng/pigsty/docs/PARAM.md

 ## `INFRA_PACKAGE`

-These packages are installed on infra nodes only, including common rpm pacakges, and pip packages.
+These packages are installed on infra nodes only, including common rpm/deb/pip packages.